KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 Red marked areas: All items can be adjusted in position, size, level, alignment and properties either with the mouse or by entering values.

-Holding :kbd:`SHIFT` move selected items vertical only.
+Holding :kbd:`Shift` move selected items vertical only.

-Holding :kbd:`SHIFT + alt` move selected items horizontally only.
+Holding :kbd:`Shift + Alt` move selected items horizontally only.

 Ones done click :guilabel:`Create Title` (bottom right) or :guilabel:`Update Title`.